enasequence/read_docs/submit/assembly/genome.rst

 If these chromosomes contain unlocalised sequences (where the chromosome of the sequence is known but not the exact location) you can submit an additional unlocalised list file.
-However, please note, if you wish to submit unplaced contigs, you will have to submit at a lower level and use an AGP file to indicate which scaffolds/contigs are assembled to form each chromosome.
+However, please note, if you wish to submit unplaced contigs or unplaced scaffolds (with valid biological evidence), you will have to submit these at the appropriate lower level and use an AGP file to indicate which scaffolds/contigs are assembled to form each chromosome.
 Any sequences that are not used to assemble chromosomes are considered unplaced.
+Note that all sequences should still be submitted in a single FASTA or flat file.
+Artificial constructs without biological evidence, such as artificial chromosomes consisting of unplaced contigs or scaffolds, are not permitted to be submitted.

+See an example chromosome level assembly at: https://www.ebi.ac.uk/ena/browser/view/GCA_000237925

 For this assembly level in particular, it is important to understand how sequence names are formatted so they can be consistent between files, otherwise the system will just register your submission at contig level.